man in his 40s doing a beginner workout at home in a living room

 • You have a new ache or pain in a joint.
 Muscle soreness is one thing.
 Sharp pain in a knee, shoulder, or hip is a different conversation — and a reason to rest immediately.

 • You feel more exhausted than before you started.
 Exercise should give you more energy over time, not drain you completely.
+If workouts are leaving you more depleted than rested, you are doing too much.

 Think of it like learning a new skill at work.
 If someone throws the entire project at you on your first day with no training, you are going to make mistakes and burn out fast.
 But if they start you with the basics, add responsibility gradually, and give you time to adjust — you become genuinely capable, and you stick around.
+Your body is no different.

 Gaiam Yoga & Pilates, Fitness & Exercise Mat